 You can sit and stare at things in New York too, but there’s too much hustle and bustle.
 After a bit, you feel like you should get off your lazy tuckus and do something already.
 Paris is comparable to San Francisco-they both have a, Let’s ponder while we gaze at something beautiful in the background, feel to them.

-In fact…let’s start with my favorite thing to look at in San Francisco…City Hall.
-This beautiful building is just plopped right down in the middle of California, but is very reminiscent of Invalides in Paris.
-I spent a lot of time looking at it while G was at one of the two (!) playgrounds in front of it.
-And while Invalides has no playground I can recall, it is topped with gold, so…
+My favorite thing to look at in San Francisco is City Hall.
+This beautiful building was plopped down in the middle of California but is reminiscent of Invalides in Paris.
+I spent a lot of time looking at it while my son was at one of the two (!) playgrounds in front of it.
+While Invalides has no playground I can recall, it is topped with gold so, that’s something.

-The Golden Gate Park is so ridiculously BIG, I didn’t have time to explore nearly as much of it as I wanted to.
-We went to the big playground housed in the park that has its own carousel, but that was not the highlight.
-The highlight were these big, long cement slides that kids careen down over and over again sitting on pieces of cardboard boxes they brought from home.
+Golden Gate Park is ridiculously BIG, we didn’t have time to explore it.
+We did go to its playground with its own carousel, but that wasn’t the highlight.
+The park has long cement slides kids careen down over and over again.
+They sit on pieces of cardboard boxes they brought from home.
 My son indicated he wanted to see what all the fuss was about.
-So I borrowed a kid’s piece of cardboard, set G on my lap and we howled all the way to the bottom.
-The slide is so stinking fast it catapulted us right off at the bottom and plunked us onto the ground.
+So I borrowed a piece of cardboard from a nice Mom, set my son on my lap and we howled all the way to the bottom.
+The slide was so stinking fast we were catapulted off at the bottom and plunked onto the ground.
 He squealed, “Again?
 Again?”

 We must have gone down fifteen more times until the one time the cardboard shot out from underneath me and my bottom was utilized as our brake pad.
 Mama was done after that, so we wandered over to the Botanic Gardens-also housed in the park-just as it closed.
 It didn’t matter, we sat in the grass and had a snack as we gazed at the view above.